Kris Bryant Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The Mets have the 21st-ranked team ERA among all MLB pitching staffs (4.57).
+- The Mets have a 4.69 team ERA that ranks 24th across all MLB pitching staffs.

-- The Mets surrender the fourth-most home runs in baseball (72 total, 1.4 per game).
+- The Mets allow the fourth-most home runs in baseball (73 total, 1.4 per game).

-- In his most recent outing on Sunday against the Cleveland Guardians, the right-hander tossed eight innings, allowing one earned run while surrendering three hits.
+- His last time out came on Tuesday against the Chicago Cubs, when the righty tossed 3 2/3 innings, surrendering four earned runs while allowing six hits.

-- In four games this season, the 40-year-old has an ERA of 3.60, with 7.2 strikeouts per nine innings.
-Opponents are hitting .198 against him.
+- The 27-year-old has put up an ERA of 4.32, with 7.2 strikeouts per nine innings, in 10 games this season.
+Opponents are batting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.